TradingView vs TC2000: Which Platform Fits Your Trading Style

 TradingView's Advanced Charting Features

-If you're the type of trader who loves diving deep into charts, TradingView is like a playground.
-Its charting system is often considered its biggest strength.
+If you like diving deep into charts, TradingView is a playground.
+Its charting system is its biggest strength.

-- One that summarizes what oscillating indicators (like RSI and Stochastics) are telling you.
+- One gauge summarizes what oscillators like RSI and Stochastics are saying.

 TC2000's Practical Charting Tools